A decreasing step method for strongly oscillating stochastic models: Convergence results for the MsDS algorithm

 \subsection{Limit distribution}

-In this section we show under slightly stronger regularity assumptions on the coefficients of the diffusion, that we have convergence in the weak (uniform topology) sense towards a limit distribution given as the solution of a particular SDE.
+In this section we show under slightly stron\-ger regularity assumptions on the coefficients of the diffusion, that we have convergence in the weak (uniform topology) sense toward a limit distribution given as the solution of a particular SDE.

 Our plan to prove the limit distribution result is to look at the rescaled error and its associated stochastic differential equation.
 We prove the joint weak convergence of the terms appearing in that SDE and use the fact that under certain hypothesis the joint convergence of the terms suffices to deduce the weak convergence of the solution of the equation.
-The reader may find most of the needed material on weak convergence of stochastic integrals and stochastic SDEs in \cite{jakubowski_convergence_1989}, \cite{kurtz_weak_1991} and \cite{kurtz_weak_1996}.
+The reader may find most of the needed material on weak convergence of stochastic integrals and stochastic SDEs in \citet {jakubowskiconvergence1989}, \citeauthor{kurtzweak1991} (\citeyear{kurtzweak1991,kurtzweak1996}).

-\begin{MyDefinition} Let $X^{n}$ be a sequence of $\RR^d$-valued semimartingales and let $A^{n}(\delta)$ be the predictable process with finite variation null at zero and $M^{n}(\delta)$ the local martingale null at zero appearing in the representation of $X^{n}$ as
+\begin{MyDefinition} Let $X^{n}$ be a sequence of $\RR^d$-valued semimartingales, and let $A^{n}(\delta)$ be the predictable process with finite variation null at zero and $M^{n}(\delta)$ the local martingale null at zero appearing in the representation of $X^{n}$ as